dj1ch/minigotchi/INSTALL.md

 raw.init("fo:od:ba:be:fo:od", 1); // set the settings here, ("BSSID", channel)
 ```

 Replace the `"fo:od:ba:be:fo:od"` with your actual BSSID(in the quotations), and the `1` with the channel you prefer(not in quotations).
-Note that the pwnagotchi will constantly switch channels so you should go check the channels in the pwnagotchi's web UI.
+Note that the WiFi network you're listening on should be on a specific WiFi channel anyway, each AP is on a specific one.

 - There should also be a line that says:

 ```cpp